younggoodluck/week9/README.md

 ## A summary of the data collected: number of attacks, number of malware samples, etc.

 -I follow the guide of set up from Codepath.
+Firstly, I set MHN Admin VM, install the MHN Admin, Create the honeypost and install the honeypost application.
 I used nmap -sV -P0 command in the terminal and saw about 900 attacks by nmap after several hours in the website.(Don`t know why it took so long, might because of set up issue) I found the attack are generally from my laptop, but some are from different areas.
 Pcap attack is the majority.

 ## Any unresolved questions raised by the data collected